License GuideSOC 39-9099

 Read more

-Practicing electrology without an active license violates state law across all 50 states.
-Violators face civil fines and must forfeit any income earned from unlicensed work.
-Repeat offenses can result in criminal charges in some states, potentially including jail time.
-The specific penalties vary by state and depend on factors like the number of violations and prior offense history.
+Practicing electrology without an active license violates state law across the country.
+Unlicensed practitioners face civil fines and must return any money earned from the work.
+States also impose criminal penalties for repeat offenses, which may include jail time.
+The specific consequences depend on state regulations and the number of violations.

 The Path